Gardening team planning safety procedures at job start Health and Safety Policy — Gardening Paddington

 Hazard Management, Training & Competence

-Proper storage of gardening chemicals and safety data sheets A systematic approach to hazard management underpins our work.
+A young man and woman working together in a sunny garden centre, surrounded by various potted plants, shrubs, and flowering plants.
+The man is dressed in a blue plaid shirt, blue gardening overalls, and a wide-brimmed straw hat, holding a small trowel.
+The woman is wearing a grey apron over a white top, along with a matching wide-brimmed hat, holding a basket filled with colorful pansies and primroses.
+The background features organized rows of plants, with a glass greenhouse structure overhead filtering natural light onto the lush greenery.
+The scene emphasizes a well-maintained outdoor space suitable for gardening services in Paddington and highlights the importance of proper plant care and outdoor landscape maintenance.
+A systematic approach to hazard management underpins our work.
 Before each job we will perform a dynamic risk assessment to account for changing site conditions, weather, public access and specific client requirements.
 Identified controls will follow the hierarchy of risk reduction: eliminate, substitute, engineer controls, administrative controls and PPE as a last resort.
 Garden services in Paddington follow these principles to ensure consistent protection.

 The company maintains records of training, equipment servicing and risk assessments.
 Where specialist work such as tree felling or pesticide application is required, only suitably qualified personnel will be appointed and appropriate method statements and permits obtained.